monahton/aav_vectors_rnaseq/README.md

 doi: doi.org/10.1038/s41467-025-58778-3
 data_source: "GEO GSE253820"
 BioProject PRJNA1300358
-SRA runs SRR27673943 to SRR27673958
+SRA runs SRR27673943 to SRR27673956

 This repository provides an end to end workflow for RNA seq analysis of human iPSC derived astrocytes comparing AAV vector transduced cells to control samples.
-It includes two parts
+It includes two parts:

-Preprocessing in shell downloads SRA runs, builds sample FASTQs, runs QC and trimming, aligns to GRCh38, and produces gene level counts
+- Preprocessing in shell downloads SRA runs, builds sample FASTQs, runs QC and trimming, aligns to GRCh38, and produces gene level counts

-Analysis in R Markdown performs differential expression with DESeq2, PCA and volcano plots, a heatmap, and selected gene expression comparisons
+- Analysis in R Markdown performs differential expression with DESeq2, PCA and volcano plots, a heatmap, and selected gene expression comparisons

 ## 1. Data sources

 This task is based on publicly available sequencing data from a study of **\[AAV vectors trigger DNA damage response-dependent pro-inflammatory signalling in human iPSC-derived CNS models and mouse brain]**.
-The dataset includes multiple samples under different conditions (UT, AAV2, AAV9, AAV5) and was originally sequenced using **\[Illumina NovaSeq 2×150]**.
+The dataset includes multiple samples under different conditions (UT, AAV9) and was originally sequenced using **\[Illumina NovaSeq 2×150]**.
 The subsampled and cleaned FASTQs are stored in `data/` and are used as the inputs for the workflow.

 Public GEO GSE253820 and BioProject PRJNA1300358 human iPSC derived astrocytes paired end RNA seq